thompsonalt/thompsonalt.github.io/_notes/mantra.md

 ## Render State VOP

 Sometimes you need to access render time attributes within a shader.
 The main usecase for this is accessing *primitive* attributes on packed primitives.
 Lay down a renderstate node, and add `packed:your_attribute` to the value name.
 The dropdown has a bunch of useful options as well.

+## Cryptomatte Pieces

+Lewis Saunders has a great [overview](https://lewisinthelandofmachines.tumblr.com/post/176559578118/houdini-per-piece-cryptomatte-mantra-support-for) of how to apply cryptomatte to pieces inside a geo node in Mantra.

+In short:
+- Add `vm_gifile` render property to your material
+- Where you assign your material add a local override.
+Enable `Overrides use local variables` and select `vm_gifile` from the `Choose Parameter` dropdown.
+Put `$NAME` or another unique primitive attribute as the string.
+- Add a Cryptomatte layer to the Mantra ROP and set the property to `gifile`